tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # Encrypted ClientHello Configuration {#ech-configuration}

 ECH uses draft-05 of HPKE for public key encryption {{!I-D.irtf-cfrg-hpke}}.
-The ECH configuration is defined by the following `ECHConfigs` structure.
+The ECH configuration is defined by the following `ECHConfig` structure.

 ~~~~
     opaque HpkePublicKey<1..2^16-1>;